 Whether or not you can or should move out of the house is an issue that deserves careful consideration and discussion.
 Moving out without a clear plan or strategy can potentially have negative legal ramifications on your case.

-If you suspect your spouse is having an adulterous affair, collect documentation that may evidence the affair, including detailed cell phone records and emails, as long as you can obtain them from a family computer that both you and your spouse use that either does not require a password to access your spouse’s email account, or has a password your spouse has shared with you.
+If you suspect your spouse is having an adulterous affair, collect documentation that may evidence the affair, including detailed cell phone records.
+Do not access any computers or accounts that are password protected or to which your spouse has not authorized access.
 Do not use computer spyware to intercept email messages; this is illegal, and this evidence will not be admissible in court.
 Evidence can also be obtained by a private detective, from journals, diaries, or day planners kept by your spouse, as well as from credit card statements which track your spouse’s expenditures.